ElhamMunif/Data-Scientist-Capstone/README.md

 ## Overview of Files
 Data Files
 README.md: This readme file which is contain the describtion of this project.
-Sparkify.ipynb: Notebook used in Udacity Workspace. mini_sparkify_event_data.json: Data file.
+Sparkify.ipynb: Notebook used in Udacity Workspace.

 ## Required installation